hybridgroup/taskmapper/README.md

 Then simply require it, and you are good to use Unfuddle with ticketmaster!
     require 'ticketmaster-unfuddle'

+## Creating a provider
+Creating your own provider consists of three steps:

+* Create the ticketmaster provider (a.k.a. remap)
+* Release it
+* Send an email to sirup@sirupsen.dk telling me about the awesome provider you created so we can fit it onto the list!

+### Create the ticketmaster provider
+Almost all APIs are different.
+And so are their Ruby providers. ticketmaster attempts to create a shared API, and thus we need to remap the functionality of the API to the ticketmaster API.
+This is the providers job.
+It is the gap or glue between ticketmaster and the ticket management's API.
+Usually, your provider would rely on another library.
+For instance, [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle) depends on [Unfuddler](http://github.com/hybridgroup/unfuddler) in order to interact with the Unfuddle API.
+Look at it like this:

+Site's API (http://subdomain.unfuddle.com/api/v1/) -> Ruby library ([Unfuddler](http://github.com/hybridgroup/unfuddler)) -> ticketmaster provider ([ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle)) -> ticketmaster

+It's also possible to do it like this:
+Site's API (http://subdomain.unfuddle.com/api/v1/) -> ticketmaster provider ([ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmater-unfuddle)) -> ticketmaster

+However, the first method is recommended, because it seperates stuff in a better way, and would normally be easier to create, because there are Ruby libraries for almost all systems.

+An example of a provider would be [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle), an example of a Ruby library would be [Unfuddler](http://github.com/hybridgroup/unfuddler).

+For now, look at [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle) as an example if you want to create a provider.
+More detailed documentation on this matter will be available soon.

+### Release it
+It would be an advantage for everyone, if you would host your provider at Github.
+Afterwards, simply release it to RubyGems.org, the name of the provider should follow this naming rule:

+    ticketmaster-<provider's name>

+For instance for a Github provider:

+    ticketmaster-github

+Then throw me an email at sirup@sirupsen.dk telling me about your awesome provider, and I'll throw it on the list!

 ## Note on Patches/Pull Requests